ewunet/treasurytakehome-rgb/README.md

-**First time using it?** Click the **"Load an example"** dropdown (single-label mode) or **"Try the sample batch"** button (many-labels mode) to see it work instantly with made-up test labels — no need to find your own files first.
+**First time using it?** Click the **"Load an example"** dropdown (single-label mode) or **"Try the sample batch"** button (many-labels mode) to see it work instantly with made-up test labels, so no need to find your own files first.

 ---

-## Our approach, in plain terms
+## The approach

 The problem: a human reviewer currently looks at a label picture and an application side by side, and manually checks that a handful of things match — brand name, alcohol percentage, bottle size, the government warning text, and so on.
 It's tedious, repetitive work, and when someone gets a stack of 200+ labels at once, it's slow going one at a time.

-**What we built instead:**
+**The tool:**

-1. **The picture gets cleaned up first.** Photos aren't always perfect — bad lighting, glare, a slight tilt.
-Before reading the text, the app automatically brightens/adjusts the image to make the text easier to pick out, similar to how you might squint or adjust your phone's brightness to read something blurry.
+1. **The picture gets cleaned up first.** Before reading the text, the app automatically brightens/adjusts the image to make the text easier to pick out, similar to how you might squint or adjust your phone's brightness to read something blurry.
 2. **A "reading" engine turns the picture into text.** This part (called OCR — optical character recognition) is what looks at the picture and figures out what words are on it.
 3. **The text is compared to what's on the application**, field by field.
-Because photos and OCR aren't perfect, the comparison isn't just "identical or not" — it understands things like:
+Because photos and OCR aren't perfect, the comparison isn't just "identical or not," it understands things like:
-   - `STONE'S THROW` and `Stone's Throw` are the same brand, just different capitalization — that's a match, not an error.
+   - `STONE'S THROW` and `Stone's Throw` are the same brand, just different capitalization.
+Considered a match, not an error.
-   - `45%` and `90 Proof` mean the same alcohol content — the tool does that math for you.
+   - `45%` and `90 Proof` mean the same alcohol content so the tool does that math for you.
    - A single misread letter (common on a blurry photo) gets flagged as "take a look" rather than an automatic rejection, since it's more likely the camera's fault than a real mismatch.
-   - The **government warning** is the one place we're strict: it must be word-for-word, in all capital letters, and appear bold.
+   - The **government warning** must be word-for-word, in all capital letters, and appear bold.
 Any real difference there is flagged as a mismatch.
 4. **If a photo is hard to read**, the app automatically tries again with different image adjustments before giving up and asking a human to look.